 In light of the then newly emerging COVID-19 situation, this kind of deluge of patches created a serious challenge for security teams and served to highlight the fact that many organizations have outgrown the Patch Tuesday model.

-The Downside of Patch Tuesday
+What is the Downside of Patch Tuesday?

 The original insights behind Patch Tuesday certainly still hold true: Patching on a schedule can save time and effort.
 And Microsoft’s clockwork release schedule certainly underscores the importance of patching as the core of every organization’s security infrastructure.